The Very Best Things To Do In Playa del Carmen

 - Club de la Cerveza – Quinta Avenida Nte between Calle 34 and 38 If the name hasn’t already convinced you, allow me!
 This is a laid-back bar right on La Quinta Avenida.
 They have a menu that features over 70 different beers, including a selection from local breweries!
 It’s the perfect spot for a chill night out!

 - Cero Uno – Calle 8 Norte and Quinta Avenida The one nightclub I’ve actually visited!
-This is a multi-level club, which features a rooftop complete with twinkly lights.
-If they didn’t also serve beer, I’d say the rooftop was the only draw — unless you like electronic music, in which case this is probably the perfect place for you!
+The venue is a multi-level club, which features a rooftop complete with twinkly lights.
+If they didn’t also serve beer, I’d say the rooftop was the only draw—unless you like electronic music, in which case this is probably the perfect place for you!

 WHERE TO STAY IN PLAYA DEL CARMEN